openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

 #### Special Cases
 1. The default target is `all`.
 2. The default writePolicy is `strict`.
-3. If more than one `targets` were chosen, the union of their results will be applied.
+3. If more than one `targets` were chosen, the intersection of their results will be applied.

 ### How to Implement